-- Visit the project sharing platform climatedetectives.esa.int to research previous Climate Detectives entries. - Research local media and search for articles exposing local climate problems in their communities. - Check for any reports on recent climate events that could help identify suitable questions. - Contact local environmental authorities to ask if they have concerns about local climate issues including flooding, storms or changes in biodiversity. - Identify geographical features and habitats suitable for investigation in their locality e.g. school grounds, parks, woodland, rivers, mountain ranges, sandy beaches, etc
+- Visit the project sharing platform climatedetectives.esa.int to research previous Climate Detectives entries. - Research local media and search for articles exposing local environmental and climate problems in their communities. - Check for any reports on recent environmental changes, incidents which polluted the environment or climate events that could help identify suitable questions. - Contact local environmental authorities to ask if they have concerns about the local environment and climate issues including flooding, storms or changes in biodiversity. - Identify geographical features and habitats suitable for investigation in their locality e.g. school grounds, parks, woodland, rivers, mountain ranges, sandy beaches, etc.